Andy Stern: Written works

 A Country That Works (Free Press), Stern calls for unions to be the dominant vehicles for the promotion of social reforms, including espousing the benefits of increased taxation on the wealthy and universal health care.
 On October 3, 2006, he appeared on The Colbert Report to promote his new book A Country That Works.
 On October 4, he appeared on Democracy Now! to promote the book.

-In 2016, Stern authored a book with Lee Kravitz entitled Raising the Floor, discussed his exploration into the future of work and jobs leading to his leadership on providing cash, and a guaranteed income for all American.
+In 2016, Stern authored a book with Lee Kravitz entitled Raising the Floor, discussed his exploration into the future of work and jobs leading to his leadership on providing cash, and a guaranteed income for all Americans.
 Stern's book and conversations helped spark Andrew Yang’s candidacy for President promoting his platform of creating a universal basic income.
 With other organizers Stern assisted in the founding of the Economic Security Project, and serves on the board of the Income Movement.
 Stern was an early organizer for cash benefits and a guaranteed income which led to the passage of the Child Tax Credit as well as setting the stage for an increasing number of local experiments, as well as the American Recovery Act’s cash stimulus payments.